Zhentao20/MR_GLMM/README.md

 ## Input Data Structure

-The following are the data structure of the input for mrglmm( ):
+The following are the data structure of the functions' input:

 -   $Y$: Matrix responses of all subjects across time points $T$.
-This is a list of length $T$, where each element is an array of dimension $d \times d \times N$.\
+This is a list of length $T$, where each element is an array of dimension $d \times d \times N$.
 -   $X$: Covariate information for all subjects.
-This is a list of length $p$, where each element is a vector of length $N \times t$ representing covariate values for all subjects across $t$ time points.\
+This is a list of length $p$, where each element is a vector of length $N \times t$ representing covariate values for all subjects across $t$ time points.
 -   $A$: A subject-centered reorganization of the data.
 Each entry of $A$ corresponds to a single subject and stores that subject’s sequence of matrix responses across time.
 For example, in the simulation setting:

 ``` r